Rotary Hands On Project

 Assembling and fitting prosthetic hands to victims of landmines and war.

-So far we have fitted and trained recipients to receive over 1300 hands in Cambodia, Sri Lanka and Laos with 2 trips planned for 2018.
+So far we have fitted and trained recipients to receive over 1500 hands in Cambodia, Sri Lanka and Laos.

-We still welcome donations to the project as there are significant in-country costs that need to be covered for our hands to be received by the people who need them.
+We also welcome donations to the project as there are significant in-country costs that need to be covered for our hands to be received by the people who need them.

 It takes about 2 hours for 2 people to assemble a hand.
 When a box of 10 hands is purchased, the project will provide a facilitator anywhere in Australia free of charge to guide the assembly process.